alfonsof/aws-python-examples/awsec2instances-capi/README.md

 This folder contains a Python application example that handles EC2 instances on AWS (Amazon Web Services).

+Manage Amazon EC2 Instances using the Client API (low-level) of Boto 3.

 ## Requirements

 * You must have an [Amazon Web Services (AWS)](http://aws.amazon.com/) account.